 Debenhams Ottaway family lawyers Helen Young and Helen Clyne joined other Resolution members to lobby in Parliament on 30 November.
-Resolution represent 6,500 family justice professionals committed to supporting clients to reach non-confrontational resolutions to family disputes.
+Resolution family lawyers represent 6,500 family justice professionals committed to supporting clients to reach non-confrontational resolutions to family disputes.

 The lobby day gave members an opportunity to raise any local issues of concern, as well as establish and build upon existing links with their local MPs, who are increasingly seeing people with issues related to divorce and separation in their advice surgeries.
 In total 150 Resolution members took part in the event to discuss the need for changes to existing family law legislation.